jgraving/pinpoint/README.md

 [logo]: logo-small.png

-**PINPOINT**: behavioral tracking using 2D barcode tags
+**pinpoint**: behavioral tracking using 2D barcode tags
 =======================================

-**PINPOINT** is a Python library for generating and tracking 2D barcode tags.
+**pinpoint** is a Python library for generating and tracking 2D barcode tags.
-The library uses numpy and matplotlib to generate barcode tags and uses OpenCV to automatically track the location, orientation and identity of each tag in a video.
+The library uses numpy and matplotlib to generate barcode tags and uses OpenCV to automatically track the each tag.
-It provides a high-level API for the automated analysis of animal behavior and locomotion.
+It provides a high-level API for the automated measurement of animal behavior and locomotion.

+This software is still in early-release development.
+Expect some adventures.

 Installation
 ------------